GaryJBlake/garyjblake.github.io/content/post/vvs/vvs-password-policy-reports.md

 ]
 +++

+**Last Updated:** 25-Apr-2023

 In a recent blog ([see here](/post/vvs/vvs-password-policy)) I provided an overview of Password Policy Configuration for VMware Cloud Foundation, in this blog we will take a deep dive on using `Invoke-PasswordPolicyManager` to generate the password policy reports.

-The `Invoke-PasswordPolicyManager` cmdlet is part of the [PowerShell Module for VMware Validated Solutions](https://www.powershellgallery.com/packages/PowerValidatedSolutions) and provides the ability to generate two types of HTML reports:
+The `Invoke-PasswordPolicyManager` cmdlet is part of the [PowerShell Module for VMware Cloud Foundation Password Management](https://github.com/vmware/powershell-module-for-vmware-cloud-foundation-password-management) and provides the ability to generate two types of HTML reports:

 * An HTML report showing the current configuration for password expiration, password complexity and account lockout for each component.
 * An HTML report showing the configuration differences for password expiration, password complexity and account lockout for each component.